Mallik-G/azure-machine-learning-service-labs/lab-2/visual-studio-code/README.md

 4. To run a lab, start Visual Studio Code from taskbar and click on **Open Folder**:<br/>
 <img src="images/code.jpg"/><br/>
 ``
-Please install if you are prompted to install Python.
+Install Python if you get prompted for installing Python.
 Ignore other extensions because we don't require for this lab.
 ``
 5. Select `02-model-management` folder which is under `C:\LabFiles\azure-machine-learning-service-labs-master\starter-artifacts\visual-studio-code\`<br/>
 <img src="images/model02.jpg"/><br/>